DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/multi-arch.md

-# How to Add Heterogeneous Nodes to a Working Cluster
+# How to Add Heterogeneous Nodes to a Worker Cluster

-This page explains how to add ARM architecture nodes with Kylin v10 sp2 operating system to an AMD architecture working cluster with CentOS 7.9 operating system.
+This page explains how to add ARM architecture nodes with Kylin v10 sp2 operating system to an AMD architecture worker cluster with CentOS 7.9 operating system.

 !!! note

-    This page is only applicable to adding heterogeneous nodes to a working cluster created using the DCE 5.0 platform in offline mode, excluding connected clusters.
+    This page is only applicable to adding heterogeneous nodes to a worker cluster created using the DCE 5.0 platform in offline mode, excluding connected clusters.

 ## Prerequisites

 - A DCE 5.0 Full Mode deployment has been successfully completed, and the bootstrap node is still alive.
 Refer to the documentation [Offline Installation of DCE 5.0 Enterprise](../../install/commercial/start-install.md) for the deployment process.
-- A working cluster with AMD architecture and CentOS 7.9 operating system has been created through the DCE 5.0 platform.
-Refer to the documentation [Creating a Working Cluster](../user-guide/clusters/create-cluster.md) for the creation process.
+- A worker cluster with AMD architecture and CentOS 7.9 operating system has been created through the DCE 5.0 platform.
+Refer to the documentation [Creating a Worker Cluster](../user-guide/clusters/create-cluster.md) for the creation process.

 ## Procedure